DanilaFe/abcs/assignments/assignment2.md

 __Description:__ Garbage collection is an integral feature of interpreted (and some compiled) programming languages.
 If the memory is not to managed manually (which it isn’t at the desired level of abstraction of abcs), it must be managed by the language.
 Some programming languages use reference counting to handle this: Rust, for instance, does not have a garbage collector.
 However, this is only possible because of its complex ownership system, which abcs does not have.
 Functionality such as functions and scopes requires dependency cycles.
 Since abcs may be open for prolonged periods of time, it’s important that memory usage does not creep up.
 Garbage collection is the only other way to find and free unused memory, and therefore serves a key purpose in abcs.

+Though this is useful for stress-testing the GC, there's no added coverage.
+The code triggered by these tests is exactly the same code that runs normally.
+However, these tests should make it much easier to spot garbage collection errors, as they are deliberately targetted at that.

 __Input__: